CASE + Wiki

 Middleware

-Combining CASE with wiki supports the advantages of both approaches and suppresses the disadvantages.
-However, separating the data (CASE repository) from its documentation (wiki pages) comes with a major imperfection.
-Since each artifact has basically two representations, they must be synchronized:
+Combining a CASE tool with a wiki leverages the advantages of both approaches and eliminates their disadvantages.
+However, separating data (the CASE repository) from its documentation (wiki pages) introduces a major challenge.
+Since each artifact essentially has two representations, they must be synchronized:

 aa

-If artifact or relationship is changed in the repository, its documentation in wiki becomes outdated and must be synchronized.
-To remain effective, these repetitive "corrections" must be automated to avoid the hassle of changing everything in two places manually.
-This means introducing a "man in the middle" - a software doing the routine synchronization work:
+If an artifact or a relationship changes in the repository, its documentation in the wiki becomes outdated and must be synchronized.
+To remain effective, these repetitive "corrections" must be automated to avoid the hassle of manually changing everything in two places.
+This means introducing a "man in the middle"—a software tool running the routine synchronization work:

 aa

-Such architecture allows combining the two worlds and taking advantage of both of them.
-On the one hand, there is a repository of artifacts and their relationships, which is easy to manage, allows searching, exporting, modeling, and performing "database-like" queries.
-On the other hand, textual specifications are managed in the modern enterprise wiki software which offers rich text editing features and advanced documentation management capabilities:
+Such an architecture allows combining both worlds and taking advantage of both.
+On one hand, there is a repository of artifacts and their relationships, which is easy to manage, allows searching, exporting, modeling, and performing "database-like" queries.
+On the other hand, textual specifications are managed in modern enterprise wiki software, which offers rich text editing features and advanced documentation management capabilities:

 aa